Pocketful of Sunshine: Music video

-The music video for "Pocketful of Sunshine" was directed by Alan Ferguson, who has directed music videos for Fall Out Boy, Gym Class Heroes and Katy Perry.
+The music video for "Pocketful of Sunshine" was directed by Alan Ferguson, who has directed music videos for Fall Out Boy, Gym Class Heroes, and Katy Perry.
 It was released on 15 April 2008 to MTV.
 The video opens with Bedingfield at a work building; scenes of a child drawing a picture while his parents are fighting and a teenager drawing graffiti in a parking lot are intercut through the video.
 After she drops off her work, Bedingfield grabs a parachute and jumps out the window.
 She lands on a rooftop with a change of attire and more people following suit.
 While Bedingfield sings, the crowd dances.
 Meanwhile, a teenager is spray painting on a wall until the police arrive to arrest him.
 The video also cuts into scenes of Bedingfield in a red dress spinning around against the wind.
 In an attempt to escape, the teenager punches through the wall, entering the rooftop with Bedingfield and the backup dancers.

 Bedingfield is then sitting in a chair and when an eclipse occurs, hence the line "in the darkness there's light."
 As the eclipse begins to pass, Bedingfield red butterflies are released from her hands while she sings the line "there's only butterflies."
 Bedingfield performs for the crowd of dancers and is seen dancing with teenager shown earlier in the video.
 Back at the work building, the employees watch Bedingfield's performance via the LG Voyager cell phone.
 The video at this point features the child still drawing his picture and covering his ears, blocking out the sound of his parents arguing.
 The child walks out of the house he drew, when the camera shows Bedingfield meditating on a large lotus flower, while a group of belly dancers dance around her.
 As the child walks up to her, Bedingfield opens her eyes.
 The end of the video shows the lotus flower rising up, while Bedingfield sings the final lines, then looking at the child.
 Future Dance Central choreographer Nick Demoura appears in the video.
-Despite the fact Bedingfield herself licenses a lot of her songs to video games this song has yet to appear in a Dance Central, We Cheer 2.